mohsin-ashraf/personal-msds/todayIlearned.md

 		- Caculate the distortion of the clusters with the points
 		- Pick the best point
 	- Chosing the number of clusters
-		- Visualize the data
+		- Visualize the data.
-		- Elbow method
+		- Elbow method using the distortion
 - Dimentionality Reduction.
 	- Data Compression
 	- Data visualization